 Easy to incorporate into recipes without altering texture or flavor |

-In conclusion, understanding the different types of proteins and their benefits is key to choosing the right supplement according to your health goals and lifestyle.
+In conclusion, knowing the different types of proteins and their benefits is key to choosing the right supplement according to your health goals and lifestyle.
 From the fast absorption of whey protein to the sustained release of casein, and sustainable options like plant protein, each type offers unique benefits that can optimize nutrition and physical performance.
-Choosing the right protein, whether for gaining muscle mass, losing weight, or simply complementing a specific diet, can make a significant difference in your overall well-being and in achieving your health goals.
+Choosing the right protein, whether for muscle gain, weight loss, or simply to supplement a specific diet, can make a big difference in your overall well-being and achieving your health goals.

 From the NDL Pro-Health team we will provide you with tips to maintain a healthy lifestyle.
 Sharing knowledge and product recommendations to offer optimal solutions for your daily routine, for your workouts and subsequent recovery, all with the goal of helping you achieve physical and mental wellness.